 When you are choosing different types of mortgages, you will need to choose between a fixed rate mortgage and an adjustable rate mortgage.
 A fixed rate mortgage will have the same interest rate the entire length of the mortgage.
 An adjustable rate mortgage will offer an initial interest rate that is slightly lower than a traditional rate mortgage.
 However, the interest rate will adjust up over time.
 The mortgage will outline how often and how much they can raise the interest rate each time.
 As the interest rate goes up so will your monthly mortgage payment.
 This means you will need to worry about rising mortgage rates.
 It is a better option to lock in a fixed interest rate on your mortgage.

-Traditional Mortgage versus a FHA Loan
+Traditional Mortgage vs. an FHA Loan

 If you are buying a house for the first time or you have not had a mortgage in three years, you may qualify for an FHA loan.
 The FHA loan can help you with closing costs and may reduce the amount that you need to put down to buy a home.
 The choice you make here really depends on your current situation.
 In many ways, saving up for a down payment and putting down twenty percent can demonstrate to yourself that you are ready for the financial responsibility of taking on a home.
 This does not mean that you should rule out an FHA loan or other first-time home buyer’s assistance.
 If the market makes it a good time to buy, you should take advantage of it, as long as you can truly afford the home.